 Scholars Portal is the cornerstone of consortial collection development strategy for Ontario universities.
 It provides a stable consortially-owned infrastructure for delivering digital collections to the Ontario university community based on a shared vision by Ontario universities for the provision of scholarly resources in a rapid, reliable, and cost-effective manner.
-Equally important is the stewardship and preservation of our owned materials for future generations of users, including: students, faculty, staff, and other patrons of OCUL member institutions; content producers; and members of the general public. in order to expose users to a wider range of possibilities, thus offering the opportunity to enrich the researchers' environment.
+Equally important is the stewardship and preservation of our owned materials for future generations of users, including: students, faculty, staff, and other patrons of OCUL member institutions; content producers; and members of the general public.
+In addition, relevant metadata is hosted alongside full-text content in order to expose users to a wider range of possibilities, thus offering the opportunity to enrich the researchers' environment.
 Underlying SP is the value proposition that a collaborative approach to resource delivery and preservation can yield powerful and innovative results by linking ideas, materials, documents, services, and researchers.

 -Question-"in order to expose users to a wider range of possibilities, thus offering the opportunity to enrich the researchers' environment."
 Is this really about background and mandate?
 If so, I think it needs further explanation.